How To Use Bananas In the Garden

 decimate a garden before you can say “tomato sauce,” so keeping them away is important.
 To use

-banana peels to prevent aphids, place chopped peels just under the soil line.
-I’m not sure why, but
+banana peels to prevent aphids, place chopped peels just under the soil line - that is, buried just

 The riper, the better.
 We don’t think of bananas as “juicy”, but as they ripen, they become softer and